Alejandro-SB/OptionTypes/README.md

 ## Usage inside Entity Framework Core
 **This uses the internal EF Api**

-The project OptionTypes.Ef contains the `ValueConverters` needed to map the `Maybe<T>` type to the Entity Framework columns.
+The project OptionTypes.Ef contains the `ValueConverters` needed to map the `Option<T>` type to the Entity Framework columns.

 In the `OnModelCreating` method overriden in your DbContext, call `AddOptionTypeConverters`.
 This will add all the converters needed in your model.